jaykang920/x2/README.md

 Ports
 -----

-Since x2 itself is not a single framework or library, we need its specific embodiment in order to make use of it.
+Since x2 itself is not a concrete framework or library, we need its specific embodiment in order to make use of it.
 A _port_ is an actual implementation of x2, targeting a specific platform or language.
 A port is usually named in the form of x2[target], where target signifies its platform or langauge.
 Especially when a